Amy Beach: Sonata in A minor for piano and violin, Op. 34

-In January 1897 Beach played, with Franz Kneisel, in the premiere of her Sonata for Piano and Violin, Op.
+In January 1897 Beach played with Franz Kneisel the premiere of her Sonata for Piano and Violin, Op.
 34, which she had composed in the spring of 1896.
 Franz Kneisel was a leading violinist in Boston and beyond, having been hired at about age 20 by Wilhelm Gericke, conductor of the Boston Symphony Orchestra, as concertmaster of the orchestra.
 Soon after arriving in Boston, he formed the Kneisel String Quartet with three other string players of the Boston Symphony.
 (The Quartet lasted until 1917.
 Meanwhile, Kneisel moved to New York in 1905.)
 In 1894 Beach had joined the quartet in performing Robert Schumann's Piano Quintet in E-flat, Op.
 44. The Sonata is written in four movements, which are interconnected musically by using the first movement's opening theme as a germinating source to be developed on in the following three.
 They are thoroughly crafted to follow conventions of the form while implementing each musical element in a precise and well-constructed way.